Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 All opinions, comments and photos with the HFH logo belong to Hiking For Her.

-Hiking For Her is a Title Nine affiliate, so if you purchase from the company using links on this website, HFH receives a small percentage of your purchase price.
+Hiking For Her is not a Title Nine affiliate, so if you purchase from the company using links on this website, HFH does not receive a small percentage of your purchase price.

 In this review, we focus on a pair of hiking shorts from the new Title Nine Big B collection.